petermr/tigr2ess/search/TUTORIAL.md

 * local ContentMine format dictionaries created by previous `ami-dictionary` or pre-loaded.

 ## Instructions
+### Ocimum corpus
+You should start with a corpus of 200 XML articles for *Ocimum sanctum*.
+You should have created this under the [getpapers](../getpapers/) tutorial but if not there is a corpus here called `ocimum200`.
+We have also created a copy of this [ocimum](./ocimum) which you can recopy to `ocimum200` if anything goes wrong.

 Work in the current `tigr2ess` directory.
 This will *modify* your `osanctum200` files.
 ```